 We are in the midst of a Gothic revival, which may come as no surprise.
 After all, we ourselves are trapped in flawed, oppressive, and often corrupt systems, with an increasingly skewed balance of power between the “haves” and the “have-nots.”
-In addition to that, we’re caught up in a global pandemic, which isn't showing any sign of departing any time soon.
+In addition to that, we’ve recently clawed our way out of the peak of a global pandemic, with COVID-19 still lingering on with no clear end in sight.
 These social and systemic ills and inequities provide ample fodder for mounting anxieties.

 Mexican Gothic